merzlab/QUICK-docs/docs/source/installation-guide.rst

   2 --> quick.MPI
   3 --> quick.cuda

-Once you enter the correct number and press enter, the script will automatically run several test cases and inform you which tests passed or failed.
+Once you enter the correct number and hit return, the script will automatically run several test cases and inform you which tests passed or failed.

 6. Uninstallation